By: Barry E. Haimo, Esq.

 What You Need to Know about Estate Planning When Single and Childless

-In actuality, however, those who have no clear heirs are usually more in need of a detailed plan.
+Unfortunately, the truth is that estate planning when single and childless is incredibly important, because those who have no clear heirs are usually more in need of a detailed plan.
 Otherwise, whoever does fill the role of settling your affairs will have quite the burdensome task on their hands.

-Following are a few simple but key measures you can take to prepare your estate so that your affairs are managed exactly how you would like.
+Below are a few simple but key measures you can take to prepare your estate so that your affairs are managed exactly how you would like.

 Draw Up Your Will